ro14nd-talks/kubernetes-for-java-developers/README.md

-# Kubernetes for Java Developers - Jax2016
+# Kubernetes for Java Developers

-This contains the slides and more for my talk "Kubernetes for Java Developer" at Jax2016.
+This contains the slides and more for my talk "Kubernetes for Java Developer".
 This deck comes as a Docker image which is based on [rhuss/docker-reveal](https://github.com/rhuss/docker-reveal) image.